halaoner/sentiment-analysis/README.md

 > The project will change and evolve.

-# High Level Communication Flow
+# High Level Data Flow

 1. Comment Submission: A comment is submitted to FastAPI, which publishes it to RabbitMQ.
 1. Message Queueing: RabbitMQ stores the comment in `queue_name` variable.